 13.Then she grabbed him and kissed him.
 Her face was shameless, and she said to him,

-15.This is why I came out, to meet you, to earnestly seek your face.
-And now I have found you!
+15.That’s why I came out, to meet you, to earnestly seek your face.
+And now, I have found you!

 16.I have spread my couch with coverings, dark-hued Egyptian linens.

 17.I have sprinkled my bed with myrrh, aloes, and cinnamon.